 The GFO developed the new expanded amenity fees for existing and proposed recreation fee sites by comparing its facilities to park facilities offering similar recreation activities, access, services, and amenities in Alaska.
-These include facilities managed by adjacent BLM field offices as well as those managed by the Alaska Department of Natural Resources (DNR), United States Fish and Wildlife Services (USFWS), United States Forest Service (USFS), and private facilities.
-The surrounding area, in addition to the GFO campgrounds, include a variety of nearby sites to compare fees with.
+These include facilities managed by adjacent BLM field offices as well as those managed by the Alaska Department of Natural Resources (DNR), United States Fish and Wildlife Service (USFWS), United States Forest Service (USFS), and private facilities.
+The surrounding area, in addition to the GFO campgrounds, includes a variety of nearby sites which allows for fee comparison.

 All developed campgrounds within the market comparison area charge an overnight fee, which is applied per site per night.
 Fees at campgrounds range from \$6 per night for walk-in and \$15 per night at more rustic and remote BLM campgrounds to \$23 (individual) and \$33 (double occupancy) per night at highly developed, urban interface USFS campgrounds.
-Private facilities vary in price points; Some offering basic campground amenities for a minimum of \$20 and ranging up to \$70 per night for full RV hookups.
+Private facilities vary in price points.
+Some offer basic campground amenities starting at \$20 and range up to \$70 per night for full RV hookups.

 The average price for all campgrounds in the market research analysis was \$20 per night.
-Fees were calculated based on information provided on Recreation.gov for federal and some state campgrounds, ReserveAmerica.com for other state campgrounds, and private websites for state and private campgrounds.
+Fees were calculated based on information provided on Recreation.gov for federal and some state campgrounds, ReserveAmerica.com for other state campgrounds, and websites for state and private campgrounds.

 The GFO determined the proposed fee increase directly from this analysis.
-The proposed fees lie within the range of other service providers' and are based on what these agencies currently charge for similar visitor facilities, access, and amenities.
+The proposed fees lie within the range of other service providers' and are based on what these locations currently charge for similar visitor facilities, access, and amenities.
 Although comparison to facilities with similar services and amenities was the main determining factor, the GFO also took into consideration the length of time since GFO last raised fees, the length of time since other agencies last raised fees at their sites, the number of discounted RUPs sold, and the increased cost of maintaining and operating the recreation sites.

-Appendix A on page 29 shows the Alaska campground amenity and fee list.
+Appendix A shows the Alaska campground amenity and fee list.